jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Dependencies And Decisions

-- G3; resume as Not started
+- G3 Complete 2026-09-12: the canonical pom is `9be652c` (about 96 diff lines
+  from the aa-env copy); the removal must land together with any `SRC_TAG` at or past that commit
 - D2

 ##### Implementation Plan

-Plan Status: draft
+Plan Status: accepted
-Plan Acceptance: none
-Implementation Authorization: none
+Plan Acceptance: 2026-09-12, owner chose `SRC_TAG:=modernize` (track the source development branch; deployments stay pinned by NewHope)
-Superseded Plan Artifacts: none
+Implementation Authorization: 2026-09-12, in session with the `SRC_TAG` choice Superseded Plan Artifacts: none

-1. After G3 reports the aa-maven commit, set `SRC_TAG` for the build to that commit or later.
-2. Remove the `pom` target and aa-env `pom.xml`.
+1. Set `SRC_TAG:=modernize` in `configure/RELEASE`.
+Done 2026-09-12.
+2. Remove the `pom` target and aa-env `pom.xml` in the same change (the canonical pom drops the system-scope jars, so the stale copy would break the build); `pom.xml.aa` removed with a scratch copy kept for the session.
+Done 2026-09-12 (`0e9cee6`).
 3. Run phase 2.
+Done 2026-09-12; see Verification Results.

 ##### Test Plan